zhuan0122/WPF-XAML/WPF-MVVM.md

 ** Data binding is the key**

 ** Structure of of the MVVM pattern
-    * Model <Sends notifications> to VIEWMODEL for any changes did in MODEL
+    * Model <Sends notifications> to VIEWMODEL for any changes EVENTS did in MODEL >
-    * VIEWMODEL <Updates> to MODEL
+    * VIEWMODEL <Updates> to MODEL: UPDATE MODEL OR RETRIVE MODEL
     * VIEWMODEL <Sends notifications> To VIEW about changes from MODEL.
 VIEWMODEL is the intermediary between MODEL and VIEW(layout/xmal file)
     * VIEW <Data binding> TO VIEWMODEL  how??? how to bind data grid or any interface to the property in database?

 ** MODEL
 -- it is about the data so it is data model
--- contains business and validation logic so it is where we implement our classes with properties and interface that are gonna to be used in the
+-- contains business and validation logic(SERVICE LAYER + DATA LAYER) so it is where we implement our classes with properties and interface that are gonna to be used in the
 VIEWMODEL

 ** VIEW